yonrasgg/TechNomadiX/_posts/2024-07-01-obviously-agile.md

 *[Reference: Agile Adaptability](https://medium.com/@prestinisebastian/agile-flexibility-and-adaptability-67f87f20a498)*

-## Section 5: The Agile Alliance and Community Support
+## The Agile Alliance and Community Support

 **The Agile Alliance: A Support Network for Agile Practitioners**